rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 val s1: String = person.name
 ```

 In this case, just as with the method calls, you need to make sure you get the nullability right.
-If you try to assign a null value coming from Java to a non- null Kotlin variable, you’ll get an exception at the point of assignment.
+If you try to assign a null value coming from Java to a non-null Kotlin variable, you’ll get an exception at the point of assignment.

 We’ve discussed how Java types are seen from Kotlin.
 Let’s now talk about some pitfalls of creating mixed Kotlin and Java hierarchies.

 **Inheritance**

-When overriding a Java method in Kotlin, you have a choice whether to

-declare the parameters and the return type as nullable or non-null.
-For example, let’s look at a StringProcessor interface in Java.
+When overriding a Java method in Kotlin, you have a choice whether to declare the parameters and the return type as nullable or non-null.
+For example, let’s look at a `StringProcessor` interface in Java.

-Listing 7.18.
-A Java interface with a String parameter
+::: info Listing 7.18.
+A Java interface with a `String` parameter

 ```kotlin
 /* Java */